 Today I want to end off with some encouragement.
 The fact that you have read this, the fact that you have taken the time to consider what I have written, is an indication of your desire to succeed.
 You need to know what basic personal finance knowledge (and action) can do for you.

 I want to encourage you to feed that desire with ACTION.
 Get out your debts and get to know everything about them.
 This is a war and you have an enemy, get to know him so that you can defeat him.

 The knowledge you gain when attacking your current debt will will help you with future temptation to take on more debt.
 When you know and accept the truth, that debt is an addiction and that it has probably become a disease in your house, you will be far more hesitant to simply pay for something on credit.

 Personal finance for beginners in summary

-Here is a quick summary of the basics we have dealt with in the past two articles:-
+Here is a quick summary of the finance basics for beginners we have dealt with in the past two articles:-

 - Know your position (assets, liabilities, income, expenditure, debts)